leon890820/Shape.io/README.md

 ### v1.0.1

 1. Fix some bugs:
-	* Belt can show in the right direction.
+	* Now the belt shows in the right direction during building mode.
 	* New tutorials.

+### 1.0.2

+1. Add Level1 in game.
+2. Add theme music.